Speakers & Instructors

 Sandra Koski - NH Veg Fest Drum Circles

-Emily Murphy - The Benefits of Living a Plant Based Diet
+Emily Murphy - The Benefits of Living a Plant-Based Diet

 Amanda Elizabeth Toll - Jivamukti Yoga

-Casey Taft - Trauma in Animal Advocacy
+Casey Taft - Motivational Methods for Vegan Advocacy

 Follow nhvegfest on Twitter for updates!

 There are two components that will forecast an athlete’s performance: training and recovery.
 While both are equally important, training usually gets all of the attention.
 It’s not uncommon for an athlete to develop a detailed 14 week training plan, while at the same time overlooking the importance of adequate nutrition by neglecting to create a corresponding meal plan.
 Unless training all day, the majority of an athlete’s time is spent in the recovery phase.
 Recovery is not just about getting adequate rest; it’s about nourishing and repairing the body’s cells.
 Accelerating the recovery rate allows the athlete to schedule workouts closer together thus resulting in more rapid gains in strength and endurance.
 Those who spend more time recovering and less time training will inevitably be out-performed.
 Although often equated exclusively with the animal activist or the environmentally conscious, the adoption of a Whole-Food, Plant-Based (WFPB) diet has increasingly become mainstream with athletes looking to prolong their athletic careers and enhance their performance by reducing inflammation, promoting recovery, and boosting energy levels.
 While skeptics question the ability of a WFPB diet to provide adequate nutrition, concerns have been negated by extensive scientific research and by the numerous WFPB athletes excelling in their sport.